 The Company does not generate any revenues from production and does not have sufficient financial resources to undertake by itself all its planned exploration programs.
 The Company has limited financial resources and has financed its operations primarily through the sale of securities such as common shares.
 The Company will need to continue its reliance on the sale of such securities for future financing, resulting in dilution to the Company's existing shareholders.
 The amount of additional funds required will depend largely on the success of the Company's exploration programs.

 Further exploration programs will depend on the Company's ability to obtain additional financing which may not be available under favorable terms, if at all.
 If adequate financing is not available, the Company may not be able to commence or continue with its exploration programs or to meet minimum expenditure requirements to prevent the full or partial loss of its mineral right interests.
 Also, failure to meet the Company's share of costs incurred under joint venture arrangements to which it may be a party may result in a reduction of its interests in mineral right interests.
-Furthermore, if other parties to such agreements do not meet their share of such costs, the Company may be unable to finance the cost required to complete the recommended programs.
+Furthermore, if other parties to such agreements do not most their share of such costs, the Company may be unable to finance the cost required to complete not meet their share of such costs, the Company may be unable to finance the cost required to complete the recommended programs.